clover/remote-pay-cloud/README.md

 }
 ```
 ##### Create the Clover Connector Factory object
 The factory can be obtained using the builder.
-If unspecified, the factory will produce 1.1.0 compatible connectors.
+If unspecified, the factory will produce 1.1.0-compatible connectors.
 This example specifies the 1.2 version.
 ```
 let configuration = {};
 configuration[Clover.CloverConnectorFactoryBuilder.FACTORY_VERSION] =